 - A weed I accidentally planted, Houttuynia or chameleon plant

 PEST PROBLEMS?
 When you start your fall cleanup, do so with pest control in mind, too.
 Deer, voles, cabbage worms, squash bugs and other garden pests can be limited with tactics like this.
 Extra-thorough care now means fewer issues next season.

-LAST YEAR I was knee-deep in rabbits; this year it’s voles.
+ONE YEAR I was knee-deep in rabbits; the next year it’s voles.
+(I always have a billion woodchucks, year in and out.)
 Need a 101 on “nuisance wildlife” control?
 Ohio State’s Marne Titchenell shared her expert advice.

 lawns (and crabgrass)

 THE WAY WE MOW—in fall, and throughout the active growing season—and when we do our raking up affects how many lawn weeds grow, particularly opportunists like crabgrass.
 Repair compaction, minimize weeds and overseed now.

 GREEN TOMATOES?
 Encourage your tomatoes to ripen faster (yes, you can help!).
 I’ve got a range of tactics (plus some advice on where and how to ripen ones you pick early to protect from chipmunks or frost).

 READY FOR 365-DAY vegetables, even up North?
 This year-round approach from Niki Jabbour, who grows 30 crops to harvest November through March in Halifax, Nova Scotia, lays out the basics if you’re ready to meet the challenge.

 MY FALL VEGETABLE GARDEN PLANS were covered in this article, remember?
 Still ahead to plant here: more salad, garlic (next month) and spinach, at least…and maybe some radishes.
 How you can plan for an extended harvest in every region.